 Materials Needed

 Are you ready to remove the granite backsplash in your kitchen?
-Take into account these items to prepare for the DIY project you have at hand.
+Consider these items to prepare for the DIY project you have at hand.

 DIY Granite Backsplash Removal

-Gather all the items in one area first before you work on this DIY project.
+Gather all the items in one area before working on this DIY project.
 Having them handy and within reach will make accomplishing this task easier.

 Removing granite types of kitchen backsplash requires hard work and you will need all the help you can get, either from other people or from a simple guide to assist you in this project.